woocart/localizations/UK/products-cosmetics.md

 - It’s formulated with rice bran and aloe extract, and gently sweeps away impurities
 - Leaves skin looking brightened, evenly toned and feeling refreshed
 - Hydrates skin with micellar water for a luminous, healthy-looking and youthful glow
-- Lightweight and won’t leave oily residue on the skin for a smooth and conditioned complexion
+- Lightweight and won’t leave an oily residue on the skin for a smooth and conditioned complexion
-- With a convenient and mess-free pump, this makeup remover is simple to use, requires no rinsing afterward.
+- With a convenient and mess-free pump, this makeup remover is simple to use, requires no rinsing afterwards.

-### Olay regenerist luminous overnight mask, 130 ml
+### Olay Regenerist Luminous Overnight Mask, 130 ml

 Price: 28.11